-- Maturity of approximately two years - If the Index is flat or increases up to the Step Up Value, a return of [8% to 14%] - If the Index increases above the Step Up Value, a return equal to the percentage increase in the Index - 1-to-1 downside exposure to decreases in the Index, with up to 100% of your principal at risk - All payments occur at maturity and are subject to the credit risk of BofA Finance LLC, as issuer of the notes, and the credit risk of Bank of America Corporation, as guarantor of the notes - No periodic interest payments - In addition to the underwriting discount set forth below, the notes include a hedging-related charge of \$0.075 per unit.
+- The Observation Dates will occur approximately one year and two years after the pricing date - If the notes are not called, at maturity: - a return of 21% if the Index is flat or increases up to the Step Up Value - a return equal to the percentage increase in the Index if the Index increases above the Step Up Value - 1-to-1 downside exposure to decreases in the Index, with up to 100% of your principal at risk - All payments are subject to the credit risk of BofA Finance LLC, as issuer of the notes, and the credit risk of Bank of America Corporation, as guarantor of the notes - No periodic interest payments - In addition to the underwriting discount set forth below, the notes include a hedging-related charge of \$0.065 per unit.
 See "Structuring the Notes" - Limited secondary market liquidity, with no exchange listing

-The notes are being issued by BofA Finance LLC ("BofAFinance") and are fully and unconditionally guaranteed by Bank of America Corporation ('BAC").
+The notes are being issued by BofA Finance LLC ("BofAFinance") and are fully and unconditionally guaranteed by Bank of America Corporation (BAC").
 There are important differences between the notes and a conventional debt security, including different investment risks and certain additional costs.
-See "Risk Factors" beginning on page TS-6 of this term sheet, page PS-7 of product supplement EQUITY INDICES SUN-1, page S-4 of the accompanying Series A MTN prospectus supplement and page 7 of the accompanying prospectus.
+See "Risk Factors" beginning on page TS-7 of this term sheet, page PS-7 of product supplement EQUITY INDICES SUN-1, page S-4 of the accompanying Series A MTN prospectus supplement and page 7 of the accompanying prospectus.

-The initial estimated value of the notes as of the pricing date is expected to be between \$.45 and \$9.74 per unit, which is less than the public offering price listed below.
-See "Summary" on the following page, "Risk Factors" beginning on page TS6 of this term sheet and "Structuring the Notes" on page TS41 of this term sheet for additional information.
+The initial estimated value of the notes as of the pricing date is \$9.68 per unit, which is less than the public offering price listed below.
+See "Summary" on the following page, "Risk Factors" beginning on page TS-7 of this term sheet and "Structuring the Notes" on page TS11 of this term sheet for additional information.
 The actual value of your notes at any time will reflect many factors and cannot be predicted with accuracy.